For ear irrigation, how should the auricle be positioned for a 6-month-old infant?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

 For ear irrigation in a 6-month-old infant, positioning the auricle up and back is the correct approach.
-This technique helps to straighten the ear canal, which can be more curved and horizontal in infants compared to older children and adults.
-By pulling the auricle upward and backward, it allows for better access to the ear canal, facilitating effective irrigation and reducing the risk of discomfort or injury to the eardrum.
+This positioning helps align the ear canal more directly with the irrigation solution, allowing for better access and reducing the risk of injury to the delicate structures of the ear.

 Subscribe